Sign up to our Newsletter

 Find What Style of Studying Works for You

 Develop an effective study routine that works for you and allows you to retain as much information as possible.
-Make the most of your study time.
-As the USC Gould School of Law says: study actively, not passively.
+Make the most of your study time; study actively, not passively.

 Eliminate Distractions When Studying

 This goes hand in hand with finding an effective study style and routine.
-Reducing or completely eliminating distractions while studying will help you maintain your focus and get the most out of your time studying.
+Reducing or eliminating distractions while studying will help you maintain your focus and maximize your time studying.

 Practice Diligent, Continuous Review